-We, LAURICE S. DELA CRUZ and ANTHONY RAYMOND P. RODRIGUEZ, Compliance Officer and Investor Relations Officer, respectively, of Integrated Micro-Electronics, Inc. (the "Corporation"), with SEC Registration Number 94419 and with principal office at North Science Avenue, Laguna Technopark-Special Processing Zone, Binan, Laguna, state under oath that:
+We, LAURICE S. DELA CRUZ and ANTHONY RAYMOND P. RODRIGUEZ, Chief Finance Officer (OIC) & Compliance Officer and Treasurer, Head of Treasury and Credit & Investor Relations Officer, respectively, of Integrated Micro-Electronics, Inc. (the "Corporation"), with SEC Registration Number 94419 and with principal office at North Science Avenue, Laguna Technopark-Special Processing Zone, Binan, Laguna, state under oath that:

-- On behalf of the Corporation, we have caused the SEC Form 17-Q (Quarterly Report) to be prepared; - We have read and understood its contents which are true and correct of my own personal knowledge and/or based on true records; and - The Corporation will comply with the requirements set forth in SEC Notice dated June 24, 2020 for the complete and official submission of reports and/or documents through electronic mail.
+- 1) On behalf of the Corporation, we have caused the SEC Form 17-Q (Quarterly Report) to be prepared; - 2) We have read and understood its contents which are true and correct of my own personal knowledge and/or based on true records; and - 3) The Corporation will comply with the requirements set forth in SEC Notice dated June 24, 2020 for the complete and official submission of reports and/or documents through electronic mail.

-IN WITNESS WHEREOF, we have hereunto set our hands this MAY 0 5 2021 in Makati City.
+IN WITNESS WHEREOF, we have hereunto set our hands this MAY 19 2022 in Makati City.